magneticio/vamp/docs/content/guides/merge-delete.md

 could do this in one go, or slowly adjust it.
 The easiest and neatest way is to just update the blueprint as you go and `PUT` it to the deployment.

 Vamp has a convenient option for this: you can export any deployment as a blueprint!
-By appending `?as_blueprint=true` to any deployment URI, Vamp strips all runtime info and output a perfectly valid blueprint of that specific deployment.
+By appending `?as_blueprint=true` to any deployment URI, Vamp strips all runtime info and outputs a perfectly valid blueprint of that specific deployment.

 The default output will be in JSON format, but you can also get a YAML format.
 Just set the header `Accept: application/x-yaml` and Vamp will give you a YAML format blueprint of that deployment.

 You can then use that blueprint to update any values as you see fit and re-`PUT` it again for changes to take effect.

 ![](/img/screencap_asblueprint.gif)

-{{% alert info %}}
-**Tip**: By appending `?as_blueprint=true` to any deployment URI, Vamp spits out a perfectly valid blueprint of that specific deployment, either in JSON or YAML format.
+> **Tip**: By appending `?as_blueprint=true` to any deployment URI, Vamp spits out a perfectly valid blueprint of that specific deployment, either in JSON or YAML format.
 This way you can clone whole deployments in seconds.
 Pretty awesome.
-{{% /alert %}}

 In this specific example, we could export the deployment as a blueprint and update the weight to a 50% to 50% split.
 Then we could do this again, but with a 80% to 20% split and so on.
 See the abbreviated example